 Even with a historically low interest rate of 4 percent, why does the majority of our payment in the first few years go towards interest?
-The answer is actually quite simple, but something still seems off.
+The answer is quite simple, but something still seems off.

-If you don’t want to read through the rest of the article, the TL;DR (too long, didn’t read) is that the math still says to invest instead of pay off your mortgage.
-However, if you’re like me, paying more than 50 percent of my monthly payment to interest was unacceptable and I wanted to tip the scale as soon as possible.
+If you don’t want to read through the rest of the article, the TL;DR (too long, didn’t read) is the math still says to invest instead of pay off your mortgage.
+However, if you’re like me, paying more than 50 percent of my monthly payment to interest was unacceptable, and I wanted to tip the scale as soon as possible.
 Below are a few additional thoughts.

 Is a Mortgage Compound or Simple Interest?

-Thinking through this a bit more this raised an interesting question.
+Thinking through this a bit more, this raised an interesting question.
 Is interest on a mortgage compound or simple interest?

 - Compound interest is the addition of interest to the principal sum of a loan or deposit, or in other words, interest on interest.